-    The government introduced measures to stop directors managing their DLAs in a way that means they might avoid tax, known as bed & breakfasting.
+The government introduced measures to stop directors managing their DLAs in a way that means they might avoid tax, known as bed and breakfasting.

 This is a method sometimes used by directors to dodge tax by repaying their borrowed money to a company before the year-end to avoid penalties, only to immediately take it out again without any real intention of paying the loan back.

 When a loan in excess of £10,000 is repaid by the director, no further loan over this amount can be withdrawn within 30 days.
-When this happens, the government’s view is that the director doesn’t intend to pay the money back and the amount over £10,000 will automatically be taxed.
+When this happens, HMRC’s view is that the director doesn’t intend to pay the money back and the full amount will automatically be taxed.

-Of course, you might wonder how they would possibly prove your intentions, but any patterns of repeated withdrawals or similar sums being withdrawn could be interpreted as an intention.
+Of course, you might wonder how HMRC could possibly prove your intentions, but any patterns of repeated withdrawals or similar sums being withdrawn could be interpreted as an intention.